AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/installing/download-the-marketo-sales-insight-solution-for-microsoft-dynamics.md

 >[!IMPORTANT]
 >
->The plugin on this page is for those syncing to Marketo Engage using Marketo's native CRM sync solution to Dynamics.
-For those who have a custom sync and have purchased Marketo Sales Insight, the [package is here](https://mktg-cdn.marketo.com/community/MarketoSalesInsight_NonNative.zip){target="_blank"}.
+>The plugin on this page is for those syncing to Marketo Engage using Marketo's native CRM sync solution to Dynamics 365.
+For those who have: a custom sync, MS Dynamics 365 Online (9.x and above), and have purchased Marketo Sales Insight, the [package is here](https://mktg-cdn.marketo.com/community/MarketoSalesInsight_NonNative.zip){target="_blank"}.

-You'll need to download and install a Marketo Solution for Sales Insight into your Microsoft Dynamics account to get the sync started.

 1. Go to the **Admin** area.